Symex-rs/Symex/README.md

   SYMEX
 </h1>

-Symex is a symbolic execution engine operating on compile binaries for one of the following targets at the users discretion:
+Symex is a symbolic execution engine, producing cycle accurate Worst Case Execution Time estimates for certain architectures under certain conditions.
+This is achieved by operating on compile binaries for one of the following targets at the users discretion:

 - ARMv6-M
 - ARMv7-M/ARMv7-EM
 - RISC-V (only RV32I base integer instruction set is currently supported), for the [Hippomenes architecture](https://github.com/perlindgren/hippomenes).

-The engine can provide cycle accurate results for the worst case execution time for applications compiled for `ARMv6-M` and `RISC-V` under certain conditions.
 As the engine operates on compiled binaries it is language agnostic at the core.
 However, the testing has been focused on Rust applications, more specifically [`RTIC-v1`](https://github.com/rtic-rs/rtic/tree/release/v1) applications.